Henning-1025/Password-Strength-Checker/README.md

 5. Determine password strength
    - conditions:
      - if: length < 8
-       - action: print "Password is too short -- it should be atleast 8 characters"
+       - action: print "Password is too short -- it should be atleast 8 characters."
      - else if: length < 12
        - action: print "Password is medium strength."
      - else: